The process of conveyancing involves interaction with many types of professionals including estate agents.

 Different agents have unique methods.
 Some might leverage digital marketing more effectively, while others have a strong network of potential buyers.

 When considering a change, focus on how their strategies align with your property's needs.
-Analyze their sales techniques and communication styles to ensure they match your expectations.
+Analyse their sales techniques and communication styles to ensure they match your expectations.

 Comparing proposals and marketing plans